Self-Transcendence Part I

 Why bother with any of this?
 Who cares?
 The world is going to shit.
 Let it.
 After all, didn't you once say that "There is no honor in stopping an avalanche on Shit Mountain"?
 If that's the case, and it certainly seems to be, then why bother?
 Why bother with self-transcendence (whatever that is)?
 And if you're going to, then why bother worrying about whether or not it could be confused with self-betrayal?
 Seriously, are you crazy?

 I certainly used to think I was crazy.
 But I don't anymore.
 Why I don't is indeed the subject of this essay.
 Today, I would certainly put it differently.
 Though I may have been for a time, and again, for reasons we'll go into in a moment.
 I'm not at all crazy today, and I wasn't all that crazy back then.
-Though, on the surface, it certainly seemed like it.
-Which was exactly the problem.
-Everything in the culture in general and the social group I lived in then was on the surface, which is exactly why I don't live in either one now.
-Though, again, I might have seemed crazy, to them at least, I wasn't - at all.

 On the contrary.
 I was and remain attracted to what is difficult.
 I'm attracted to problems.
 In fact, to the entire problem-solving process, from problem-awareness, problem-searching, problem-location, problem-identification, solution postponement, data-gathering, and problem solution, or proposal, knowing all along that any solution can only be temporary and never true.

-That's crazy?
-Really?
-No it isn't.
-So, as it turns out, I'm not crazy.
 So then, what am I?
 Well, like most people, I'm a lot of things.
-And like everyone I'm defined, in part, by my interests, and one of the things I'm most interested in or attracted to is whatever is difficult and dangerous.
+And like everyone, I'm defined mostly by my interests.
+And one of the things I'm most interested in or attracted to is whatever is difficult and dangerous.

 The short answer for why I'm interested in such a life is a tautology.
 I'm interested in it is because that's just me.
 It's what I'm interested in.
 That’s all.
 We’re all going to die.
 True.
-But I would rather die now if I couldn’t live a life of continuous learning, change, and growth, no matter who difficult and dangerous that life might be.
+But I would rather die now if I couldn’t live a life of continuous learning, change, and growth, no matter how difficult and dangerous that life might be.
 And just to be clear, this is no conviction of mine that I believe to be true, it's a passion for life that I live every day.

 Why?
 Because a life without learning would be a slow death, which is a life most seem to want to live, and a life that I myself was living for a time, but for different reasons I couldn't adequately describe, understand, or explain.

-And now it's time we get back to the quote at the beginning of this essay.
 The quote is from Tennyson’s In Memoriam.
 Most people, not without reason, think it’s a poem about Tennyson’s faith in the immortality of a dear friend who died so young.
 I thought so too, for years, until I reread the poem again in my forties during my first few years in Argentina, and then again in my 50’s, a reading that simply confirmed the previous one.
 I've revisited the poem a number of times since then and am more convinced than ever that the popular, the most common, interpretation is not at all what Tennyson was saying.
 An explanation is possible.
 In In Memoriam and other works Tennyson uses an exoteric-esoteric device that artists began to use as a solution to the problem of the gap between artist and society.

 Wagner, for example, used it for his masterpiece Tannhauser (then again, he never wrote anything that wasn't a masterpiece).
 The point of the exoteric-esoteric device is to present to the reader a perfectly consistent structure of meanings which conforms to the belief-system of that society at that time.